The Reverend Abigail Crozier Nestlehutt became the 25th Rector of St. Peter’s Church in the Great Valley in January 2016.

 Previously, she served as Associate Rector of Christ Church, St. Michael’s, Maryland, where she led new member ministry and international outreach programs; Associate Rector for Community Life at St. Chrysostom’s, a large parish in Chicago, where she focused on new member ministries and parish community life; and Assistant to the Rector of St. Barnabas, Falmouth, Massachusetts, where she concentrated on growing youth involvement in the parish.

 Originally from the Boston area, Abigail earned her Bachelor of Arts Degree from Yale University, a Master of Divinity Degree at Harvard University, and a Master of Sacred Theology Degree at General Seminary.

 She was an active rower in high school and college and is an avid runner and cyclist today.
-She is married to the Reverend Mark Nestlehutt, who is currently Rector of Christ Church in St. Michael’s, Maryland.
+She is married to the Reverend Mark Nestlehutt, who was the Rector of Christ Church in St. Michael’s, Maryland.
 Mark is originally from Georgia and is a sailor and rugby player.
-Mark and their two school-age children, son Asa and daughter Honor, will move to the area after the school year ends in June of next year.